marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 > val res3: Int = 4
 > ```
 > Again, this way of interpreting code is yet another hurdle that makes q
-> difficult to read for newbies, but eventually, you get used to it.
-Before
+> difficult to read for newbies, but eventually, you get used to it (again
-> moving on, we want to clarify that q programmers can change associativity by
+> :smile:).
+Before moving on, we want to clarify that q programmers can change
-> using parenthesis, for instance: `(2*3)+1`, although it's more idiomatic to
+> associativity by using parenthesis, for instance: `(2*3)+1`, although it's
-> avoid them and reorder the code, if possible.
+> more idiomatic to avoid them and reorder the code, if possible.

 Once we know the number of random prices that the intraday list will contain, which we assigned to the variable `n`, it is time to generate them.
 To do so, we